2011 Pan American Games: Participating teams

 All 41 members of PASO competed at the Games.
-The Netherlands Antilles Olympic Committee, which had planned to continue functioning after the dissolution of the Netherlands Antilles, had its membership withdrawn by the IOC Executive Committee at the IOC session in July 2011.
-However, it took steps to allow athletes to compete at the 2011 Pan American Games under the PASO flag.
+The Netherlands Antilles Olympic Committee, which had planned to continue functioning after the dissolution of the Netherlands Antilles, had its membership withdrawn by the IOC Executive Committee at the 123rd IOC Session in July 2011.
+However, it took steps to allow athletes to compete under the PASO flag.

 The number of competitors qualified by each delegation is indicated in parentheses.